How Can I Run a Command after Boot/Startup in Linux?

 # systemctl enable startup.service --now

-To run a script with systemd, you need to create a service descriptor called a unit file under /etc/systemd/system:
+• For Linux run script on startup with systemd, you need to create a service descriptor called a unit file under /etc/systemd/system:

 [Unit]